yes, it's part of the

 for National History Day

-Getting 700,000+ students across the U.S. excited about history is becoming substantially easier, thanks to web-based software from Acuity that will allow teachers and their students to register online for National History Day, a nationwide academic competition that culminates in a national championship each June at the University of Maryland.
+Getting nearly a million U.S. middle and high school students excited about history is becoming substantially easier, thanks to web-based software from AcuWeb that will allow teachers and their students to register online for National History Day, a nationwide academic competition that culminates in a national championship each June at the University of Maryland.
 Getting 700,000+ students across the U.S. excited about history is going to be a little bit easier, thanks to new web-based software from Acuity that will allow teachers and their students to register online for National History Day

-"Developing a system that would work well on all those levels, and would be easy for teachers, students and their parents to use, was an exciting challenge for us," says Rick Dreves, Acuity CEO.
-"We've prototyped and tested three versions of our RegistrationManager™ and CompetitionManager™ software, and have now combined the best features of each release into a solution that will streamline NHD's operations, allowing National History Day to engage more students, much more efficiently and cost-effectively than ever before."
+"Developing a system that would work well on all those levels, and would be easy for teachers, students and their parents to use, was an exciting challenge for us," says Jim McArdle, AcuWeb President and CEO.
+"We're now in our 4th generation release of our AcuWeb™Contest software, and have created a solution that will streamline NHD's operations, allowing National History Day to engage more students, much more efficiently and cost-effectively than ever before."

 "The ability to quickly and accurately collect, tabulate and report scores makes all the difference in how students, their parents and teachers perceive the quality of such a competitive event," Dreves noted.

-Other key capabilities of the RegistrationManager and CompetitionManager systems include: Collection and validation of school, student, parent, teacher and event volunteer information; tracking and managing contest entry data, including all scheduling and scoring; management of student participation authorizations and online fee payments from parents or teachers; automatic layout of award and participation certificates; and a variety of day-of-event custom reporting tools most needed by event administrators.
+Other key capabilities of AcuWeb™Contest includes: Collection and validation of school, student, parent, teacher and event volunteer information; tracking and managing contest entry data, including all scheduling and scoring; management of student participation authorizations and online fee payments from parents or teachers; automatic layout of award and participation certificates; and a variety of day-of-event custom reporting tools most needed by event administrators.

 National History Day engages students in grades 6-12 in the process of discovery and interpretation of historical topics.
 It began as a small, local contest in Cleveland, Ohio in 1974, when Dr. David Van Tassel and members of the Department of History at Case Western Reserve University created a program to help reinvigorate the teaching and learning of history in elementary and secondary schools.
 Now based just outside of Washington D.C., National History Day engages more than 2 million people -- including students, teachers and parents -- at some level of competition.
 Students produce dramatic performances, imaginative exhibits, multimedia documentaries and research papers centered around an annual theme.